eriksvoboda/election-analysis2/README.md

 ## Summary
 The analysis of the election show that:
-- There were "x" votes cast in the election.
+- There were 368,711 votes cast in the election.
 - The Candidates were:
-    - Can
+    - Charles Casper Stockham
-    - Can
+    - Diana DeGette
-    - Can
+    - Raymon Anthony Doane
 - The Candidate results were:
-    - Can received x% of the vote and y number of votes
+    - Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes
-    - Can received x% of the vote and y number of votes
+    - Diana DeGette received 73.8% of the vote and 272,892 number of votes
-    - Can received x% of the vote and y number of votes
+    - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes
 - The winner of the election was:
-    - Candidate x, who received x% of the vote and y number of votes
+    - Diana DeGette received 73.8% of the vote and 272,892 number of votes

 ## Challenge Overview
 The Colorado Election commission has requested: